-Anglers fishing with me on my Action Craft flats skiff the Snook Fin-Addict, out of CB’s Saltwater Outfitters on Siesta Key, caught and released trout in Sarasota Bay and snook at night in the ICW near Venice on flies during the past week.
-We also had lots of shots at tarpon in the coastal Gulf and caught one on a fly.
+Anglers fishing with me on my Action Craft flats skiff the Snook Fin-Addict, out of CB’s Saltwater Outfitters on Siesta Key, caught and released trout, reds and snook in Gasparilla Sound on CAL jigs with shad tails; redfish, trout, sheepshead and Spanish mackerel in Sarasota Bay and snook and Jacks in the ICW at night near Venice on flies during the past week.

 I was out of town for a few days and returned on Tuesday night in time for Keith McClintock, from Lake Forest, Ill., to fish Gasparilla Sound near Boca Grande with me on Wednesday.
 We fished hard in shallow water, hunting reds with some success.
 Keith caught and released a pair of slot reds, several trout and a snook on CAL jigs with shad tails to complete his slam.
 We also fished a sandbar where he caught and released a few jacks and a 36-inch blacktip shark also on a CAL jig with a shad tail.

 Nick Reding, from Longboat Key, and Mike Perez, from Sarasota, fished Sarasota Bay with me on Friday.
 We waded a shallow grass flat on the west side of the bay where they had good action catching and releasing several trout to 4 1/2 pounds, an 8-pound red and a sheepshead on Clouser and my Grassett Flats Minnow flies.
 A good day!